The best Kajabi alternatives are:

 - Offers only monthly payouts

-Systeme.io is another alternative to Kajabi that also functions as an all-in-one platform.
+Systeme.io is another alternative to Kajabi, which also functions as an all-in-one platform.
 It allows you to do much more than creating, marketing, and selling courses online.
 It provides one of the best platforms for running your entire online business.

 It comes with an autoresponder and allows you to send unlimited emails and build sales funnels.
 You also get access to an affiliate program and a blog for your products.